hashicorp/nomad/website/source/intro/vs/mesos.html.md

 page_title: "Nomad vs. Mesos with Aurora, Marathon, etc"
 sidebar_current: "vs-other-mesos"
 description: |-
-  Comparison between Nomad and Mesos with Aurora, Marathon, etc
+  Comparison between Nomad and Mesos with Marathon
 ---

-# Nomad vs. Mesos with Aurora, Marathon
+# Nomad vs. Mesos with Marathon

 Mesos is a resource manager, which is used to pool together the resources of a datacenter and exposes an API to integrate with